nojvek/boomadmin/README.md

 - Maps id columns to readable names as links e.g user_id -> user(id=user_id).name
 - Detailed view shows `Referenced By` pane with counts so related tables are easily found.

+## Personal Demo & Feedback

+Interested in a personal demo?
+I'd love to talk to you and see what cool app/site you're building and hear your data management pains.
+We can be internet friends! 🎊🙌

+Feel free to book a spot that suits your availability https://calendly.com/boomadmin/demo.

+If you prefer email, hello [at] boomadmin.com

 ## TODO

 - Some way of authentication